Hyperprolactinaemia: Specific diseases

-Prolactinoma or other tumors arising in or near the pituitary — such as those that cause acromegaly may block the flow of dopamine from the brain to the prolactin-secreting cells, likewise, division of the pituitary stalk or hypothalamic disease.
-Other causes include chronic kidney failure, hypothyroidism, bronchogenic carcinoma and sarcoidosis.
-Some women with polycystic ovary syndrome may have mildly-elevated prolactin levels.
+A common cause for hyperprolactinemia is prolactinomas and other tumors arising near the pituitary.
+These adjacent tumors, such as those that cause acromegaly, can physically compress the pituitary stalk and block the flow of dopamine from the hypothalamus to the pituitary gland, causing prolactin levels to increase.
+Other causes include chronic kidney failure, hypothyroidism, liver cirrhosis, bronchogenic carcinoma and sarcoidosis.
+Hyperprolactinemia develops in one-third of individuals with chronic kidney disease due to impaired renal clearance and regulation.

+Some women with polycystic ovary syndrome may have mildly elevated prolactin levels.
+Premenstrual dysphoric disorder appears to be also correlated with elevated prolactin levels.
+In men, hyperprolactinemia leads to hypoactive sexual desire and, occasionally, erectile dysfunction.
+However, the link between erectile dysfunction and prolactin levels is not conclusive.
+When prolactin levels return to normal in these individuals, sexual desire fully recovers; however, erectile dysfunction only partially recovers.

 Nonpuerperal mastitis may induce transient hyperprolactinemia (neurogenic hyperprolactinemia) of about three weeks' duration; conversely, hyperprolactinemia may contribute to nonpuerperal mastitis.
+Some inflammatory conditions, such as rheumatoid arthritis and systemic lupus erythematosus, are also linked to higher prolactin levels in certain regions.

-Apart from diagnosing hyperprolactinemia and hypopituitarism, prolactin levels are often checked by physicians in those who have had a seizure, when there is need to differentiate between epileptic seizure or a non-epileptic seizure.
+Apart from diagnosing hyperprolactinemia and hypopituitarism, prolactin levels are often checked by physicians in those who have had a seizure, when there is a need to differentiate between epileptic seizure or a non-epileptic seizure.
 Shortly after epileptic seizures, prolactin levels often rise, whereas they are normal in non-epileptic seizures.

 Diagnosis

 An appropriate diagnosis of hyperprolactinemia starts with conducting a complete clinical history before performing any treatment.
 Physiological causes, systemic disorders, and the use of certain drugs must be ruled out before the condition is diagnosed.
 Screening is indicated for those who are asymptomatic and those with elevated prolactin without an associated cause.